Caine College of the Arts and the Leverhulme Trust…

 - Official college transcripts (from colleges attended since enrollment at USU)

-Under special conditions applicants with a minimum 2.0 high school GPA, 14 ACT and 85 index score may be admitted into a 2-year Associate Degree program by the Admissions Appeal Committee.
-Students may appeal with a personal statement and decisions may be made based on educational gaps, improved transcripts, personal situations, etc. In the 2-year degree program, the student can either earn an AS degree or an AA degree, or will be automatically put into a 4-year program if they meet the requirements for the desired major OR earn 24 credits with a minimum 2.5 GPA at USU.
+Under special conditions applicants with fewer than 60 semester credits may be admitted into a 2-year Associate Degree program by the Admissions Appeal Committee.
+Students may appeal with a personal statement and decisions may be made based on educational gaps, improved transcripts, work experience, personal situations, etc. In the 2-year degree program, the student can either earn an AS degree or an AA degree, or will be automatically put into a 4-year program if they meet the requirements for their desired major after completing at least 12 credits with a minimum 2.5 GPA at USU.
 Please note that applicants must apply at least two months prior to the beginning of classes to be considered for admission into this associate degree program, and students cannot begin this associate degree program in summer.

 Academic Action (Students not in good standing)

 Utah State University cares about the academic success of its students.
 If you left Utah State University with a USU cumulative GPA of less than 2.0, you are not in "good standing" academically at USU.
 As such, your readmission will be processed differently so as to better ensure your academic success.
 Our goal is to help students return to good standing quickly, and to help students meet their educational goals.

 Students who left on academic action (warning, probation, suspension, or dismissal) must follow these Instructions, print and complete an Academic Inquiry Form to be considered for readmission.
 Student must also complete the standard application for general admission as a returning student and submit the application fee. (click "Online Application" above to find this application) Applications of students who did not leave in "Good Standing" will not be accepted after the readmission dates:

 Students who seek readmission but who are not in good standing must reapply by the following readmission dates: